syncthing/docs/intro/gui.rst

 -----------

 The right side of the screen shows the overall state of all configured devices.
-The local device (your computer) is always at the top, with remote devices in alphabetical order below.
+The local device is always at the top, with remote devices in alphabetical order below.
 For each device you see its current state and, when expanded, more detailed information.
-All transfer rates ("Download Rate" and "Upload Rate") are from the perspective of your computer, even those shown for remote devices.
-The rates for your local device is the sum of those for the remote devices.
+All transfer rates ("Download Rate" and "Upload Rate") are from the perspective of the local device, even those shown for remote devices.
+The rates for the local device are the sum of those for the remote devices.